 Here are some types of segmenting principles to consider besides generic demographics:

-Business travel, leisure travel, and bleasure.
-Yes, business+pleasure.
+Business travel, leisure travel, and bleisure.
+Yes, business+pleisure.
 This type is quite popular as business travelers don’t miss the chance of sightseeing in between meetings and conference activities.
 Generally, business travel is less price-oriented and mostly focuses on convenience and timeframes.

 Grades of conversion likelihood.
 Using scoring algorithms and dividing visitors by conversion likelihood will help optimize efforts and resources, ranging from ads campaigns to computing power.
 If you can detect early that a website visitor isn’t likely to convert, is it worth trying?

 Price vs Value Orientation.
 It’s one of the most basic types that you can imagine, but still, very useful.
 For instance, about a half of all air travelers that book through OTAs are price-oriented, e.g. they pick the most affordable deals and don’t care much about meals in airplanes, long layovers, and claustrophobic seating provided by low-cost carriers.